arduino/docs-content/content/hardware/04.pro/carriers/portenta-hat-carrier/tutorials/user-manual/content.md

 #### Hello World Using Linux and Python® Scripts
 <br></br>

-Previously, we manually toggled the LED linked to _GPIO3_ on the Portenta X8 via the command-line.
+Previously, we manually toggled the LED linked to _GPIO3_ on the Portenta X8 via the command line.
 However, to automate this process and potentially extend our control logic, we can employ a Python® script for this purpose.

 The script below is compatible with the ADB shell on the Portenta X8: